daviduhlir/mutex/README.md

 ## Debugging

 This is experimental feature, but in case you want extra level of info, what's going on inside of scopes, you can use reportDebugInfo function on SharedMutexSynchronizer class.
 This method is callen when any of mutexes changing it's state.
 To better see, how mutexes entering scopes, you can use DebugGuard class, which will provides you all neccessary data pairing and will write it to console.
+There is posibility to write stack info in debug messages by settings `SharedMutexSynchronizer.debugWithStack` to true.

-To use this feature, just write this to begining of your code:
+To use debugger features, just write this to begining of your code:

 ```ts
 SharedMutexSynchronizer.reportDebugInfo = DebugGuard.reportDebugInfo